Ski Boots: Your Firm Foundation

 I was out on the slopes by 10:30 a.m. and had a pain-free rest of my ski day.
 I felt so good in these boots, we even went night skiing until 8 p.m. that night.
 As much as my shins hurt from the ill-fitting boots, the new boots didn’t hit me in the same spot and now my toes were at the front of the boots doing their job.
 Please remember to keep your toenails trimmed short when skiing and check your children’s toenails too!
 When the toes are at the front of the boot where they belong, if the toenail is too long it will be jammed into the nail bed and you will likely lose a toenail or 2.

-If you have any issues with your boots or just have a difficult time finding a comfortable rental boot, I can’t recommend these guys at Bootworks highly enough.
+If you have any issues with your boots or just have a difficult time finding a comfortable rental boot, I can’t recommend going to a reputable ski/snowboard shop.
 They know what they are doing and they really will get you in the most comfortable boot possible.

 Get to know the Snowmamas who share the ins and outs of creating unforgettable moments.